ClimateImpactLab/climate_toolbox/docs/usage.rst

     ds = xr.open_dataset(path).load()
     ds = ctb.load_bcsd(ds, 'tasmax')

+In both cases, the return value is an `xarray Dataset <http://xarray.pydata.org/en/stable/generated/xarray.Dataset.html?highlight=dataset>`_ whose `NaN` values have been removed

 Mapping grids to regions
 ------------------------

-Many times we have gridded climate data that we want to represent at an arbitrary regional level. `map_grid_to_region_segments` performs this routine with the help of `geopands <https://geopandas.org>`_.
+Many times we have gridded climate data that we want to represent at an arbitrary regional level. `map_grid_to_region_segments` performs this routine with the help of `geopandas <https://geopandas.org>`_.
 The function takes a gridded shapefile and a regional shapefile as its two inputs.
 The method will return a `GeoDataFrame <http://geopandas.org/data_structures.html#geodataframe>`_ where each row represents the pixel centroid of the grid that intersects with the a given segment of a the geographic region.
 For example, if you have a map of the United States with 50 rows, and one row for each state, the operation would return all the grid-cell pixel centroid segments that are in the state.

 In addition to producing segment level representations, we also can compute the weighted amount of area or activity that each segment contributes within its region.
 So for example if in California we have have some raster file that shows the amount of cropland by pixel we can compute how much each pixel contributes to each state and then compute the cropweight for that pixel with the state.
 This will be used when we compute weighted climate variables.
 This operation is being handled by `rasterstas <http://pythonhosted.org/rasterstats/>`_ and its `zonalstats` function.